The Semware Editor

 - Added the check that comment colours must differ from other editing colours.

-This version of the macro only differs in that it accepts macro names of up to 12 characters instead of 8.
+This version of the tool only differs in that it accepts macro names of up to 12 characters instead of 8.

 This is a TSE extension that enhances TSE's end of line type handling when editing non-Windows files with TSE.